graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-12.png)

-Revert `exit 1` to `exit 0`, or use your **real test scripts** that can pass, your code push to the remote repository will success!
+Revert `exit 1` to `exit 0`, or use your **real test scripts** that can pass, your code push to the remote repository will succeed!

-## 13. DIY your Workflows
+## Conclusion: DIY your Workflows

-you should DIY your Git commit/push hooks to tailor your team's workflow, like
+You should DIY your Git commit/push hooks to tailor your team's workflow, like

 - implement your specific rules of commit message format after discussing with your teammates
 - only lint code in a commit, then test code in a push